-Tax authorities do not conduct tax audits for the sake of it.
-There are tax audit triggers.
-The questions are always what triggers tax audits?
-The word trigger has equivalent meaning to such words as prompt, initiate, set off, cause etc. Therefore, triggers of tax audits are what causes the audits or what necessitates tax authorities to conduct tax audits.
+Tax authorities do not conduct tax audits arbitrarily.
+There are tax-audit triggers.
+The question is always what triggers tax audits?
+The word “trigger” has an equivalent meaning to such words as “prompt,” “initiate,” “set off,” and “cause,” among others.

 GENERAL TAX AUDIT TRIGGERS